-Managed accounts investing in money-market funds and short-term investments.
+Managed accounts investing in money-market funds and short-term investments

 These include amounts invested in accounts with depository institutions and managed accounts which are readily convertible to known amounts of cash.
 Money-market and short-term investments are unitized to maintain liquidity for spending needs and unfunded commitment liability.
 Total deposits maintained at these institutions at times exceed the amount insured by federal agencies and therefore, bear a risk of loss.
 The unitized portfolio has not experienced such losses on these funds.
+Money-market funds and short-term investments represents approximately 8.5% and 16.6% of the total investment held by USMF at June 30, 2018 and 2017, respectively.